 Within this programme there are several exchange opportunities for students from our partner universities.
 Please contact our program administrator for details and course lists.
 The application deadline for exchange is April 15 for the autumn semester and October 15 for the spring semester.

 During the first semester, students complete one compulsory course (“Introduction to Human Rights and Cultural Diversity”) and compulsory “Research tutorials”, and choose one of the two following electives: “Human rights and multiculturalism in international human rights protection” or “Human rights education and diversity”.

 In the second semester, students complete one compulsory course (“Epistemologies, Research Methodologies and Interdisciplinary research in the field of human rights and multiculturalism”) and compulsory “Research tutorials”, and choose one of the two following electives “National policies and theoretical models of integration, multiculturalism and human rights protection” or “Critical, cultural and religious perspectives on Human rights”.

 In the second year of study, students first complete a compulsory course “The philosophy of Human Rights – ethical and professional perspectives” and then work on their master thesis.

 The students gain experience in interdisciplinary research, and will also be qualified to pursue academic research in the field of human rights and cultural diversity.

 A study plan describes the content, structure and organization of a study programme.
 To each study plan there is a set of subject plans that describes the different subjects.
 In the subject plan you will also find a reading list.
 Below you will find a study model that shows you which subjects that are taught each term.
 In the study model you'll also find links to each subject plan.Link to the latest published study plan

-In addition, we require a cumulative grade point average equivalent to, or better than, a C in the Norwegian system (we do the grade conversion).
+You must also fulfil the English Requirements, and have a cumulative grade point average equivalent to, or better than, a C in the Norwegian system (we do the grade conversion).